navnit0707/angular-theory/first-app/README.md

 in this if we have any click method over both the div then first inner will be printed then outer

 calling stopPropogation() on event willl stop bubbling

+## template variable
+can be used to store data which is inputed by user